onnx/onnx-tensorflow/onnx_tf/doc/API.md

 #### `onnx_tf.backend_rep.TensorflowRep.export_graph`

 <details>
-  <summary>Export an ONNX-TF backend representation to a Tensorflow
+  <summary>Export backend representation to a Tensorflow proto file.

   </summary>
-graph protobuf object file.
+This function obtains the graph proto corresponding to the ONNX model associated with the backend representation and serializes to a protobuf file.

 </details>